-Kiluk offers a comfortable and welcoming lodge with all of the amenities for a great trip.
+Kulik offers a comfortable and welcoming lodge with all of the amenities for a great trip.
 Centered in the middle of Katmai National Park and arguably the best Rainbow Trout fishing in the State.
-Target huge rainbow trout along with char species and chinook fishing.
+Target huge rainbow trout along with char species, chinook fishing and more.

-I interviewed the lead for Kulik Lodge, Kyle Shea on the podcast to cover Kiluk lodge and some tips and tricks for Alaska.
-Click here to listen to the full episode with Kyle.
+I interviewed the lead for Kulik Lodge, Kyle Shea on the podcast to cover Kulik lodge, his past experience with Deneki and some tips and tricks for Alaska.

 Established in 1950 as part of the original Angler’s Paradise family of lodges, Kulik Lodge was founded by Alaska aviation pioneer, Ray Petersen, as the first fly out fishing lodge in Alaska.